Sharmiladevarajan/Sharmiladevarajan/README.md

 ## 🌟 Projects

+### Agentic Workflow Automation Platform — Impelox (Product)
+•	Built an AI-powered multi-agent automation platform using custom Agent SDKs with Gemini and OpenAI GPT, enabling intelligent workflow orchestration, adaptive decision-making, and a centralized admin console for real-time monitoring and configurable agent behavior.
+Integrated Twilio Voice and Gmail Pub/Sub for real-time scheduling, notifications, and communication automation.

 ### Full Stack Developer, Internal Accelerator
 - Designed and developed an internal accelerator application to streamline the design and development process, optimizing project quality, reducing manual effort, and accelerating timelines.
 - Created a comprehensive, user-friendly application for building custom chatbots with a single click, automating both backend and frontend code generation and enabling automated deployment, significantly reducing manual efforts and improving project efficiency.